-Request For Proposals
+Request For Proposals 2025-2026 Grant Phase

 United Way is on a mission to advance the education, economic mobility, and health of our community by mobilizing resources, people, and organizations.
 This Call for Proposals outlines details for investments in local organizations that support the pursuit of an equitable and inclusive Lancaster County, where all neighbors can thrive and maintain a dignified quality of life lasting through generations.
-We envision an equitable Lancaster County where every individual has the opportunity to succeed, and the entire community thrives as a result.
+We envision an equitable Lancaster County where everyone can succeed, and the entire community thrives as a result.